Precision measurements on $\delta_\text{CP}$ in MOMENT: Precision measurement of in MOMENT

 The 1$\,\sigma$ CL constraints on the true value of $\delta_\text{CP}$ can be improved further when the data from MOMENT is analyzed jointly with those of the currently planned long baseline experiments T2HK and DUNE.
-When the data from DUNE and MOMENT is analyzed together, we find the experiments to be able to measure the value of $\delta_\text{CP}$ by 10$^\circ$ or better at 1$\,\sigma$ CL for 60\% of the values in NO, and for 59\% of the values in IO, respectively.
-When the data from DUNE is replaced with that of T2HK, on the other hand, the 10$^\circ$ coverage extends to 76\% and 79\%.
-The most precise result can be expected from the scenario where all three experiments are able to conduct their planned runs, in which case the value of $\delta_\text{CP}$ can be determined at 1$\,\sigma$ CL by at least 10$^\circ$ for 100\% of the currently allowed values of $\delta_\text{CP}$.
+When the data from DUNE and MOMENT are analyzed together, we find the experiments to be able to measure the value of $\delta_\text{CP}$ by 10$^\circ$ or better at 1$\,\sigma$ CL for 63\% regardless of the mass ordering.
+When the data from DUNE is replaced with that of T2HK, on the other hand, the 10$^\circ$ coverage extends to 69\% for both NO and IO.
+Replacing the data from T2HK with that of T2HKK instead improves the result to 82\% in NO and 80\% in IO, respectively.
+The most precise result can be expected from the scenario where DUNE, MOMENT and T2HKK are able to conduct their planned runs, in which case the value of $\delta_\text{CP}$ can be determined at 1$\,\sigma$ CL by at least 10$^\circ$ for 98\% and 90\% of the considered $\delta_\text{CP}$ values for NO and IO, respectively.

 In our concluding remark, we briefly comment on the prospects of measuring the value of $\delta_\text{CP}$ in the next-generation accelerator experiments when the true value of $\delta_\text{CP}$ is 270$^\circ$.
-When the neutrino masses are normally ordered, we find MOMENT to be able to determine the value of $\delta_\text{CP}$ by 15.9$^\circ$ at 1$\,\sigma$ CL, whereas the inclusion of the DUNE data could improve the precision to 13.2$^\circ$, and of T2HK to 10.9$^\circ$, respectively.
-Combining the data from all three experiments could yield an overall resolution of 9.9$^\circ$, and 9.1$^\circ$ when MOMENT is let to run entirely in $\mu^+$ mode.
+When the neutrino masses are normally ordered, we find MOMENT to be able to determine the value of $\delta_\text{CP}$ by 15.6$^\circ$ at 1$\,\sigma$ CL, whereas the inclusion of either the DUNE or T2HK data could improve the precision to 12.9$^\circ$, and of T2HKK to 10.7$^\circ$, respectively.
+Combining the data from MOMENT, DUNE and T2HKK could yield an overall resolution of 10.1$^\circ$, and 9.3$^\circ$ when MOMENT is let to run entirely in $\mu^+$ mode.
 All results are obtained at 1$\,\sigma$ CL.
 We obtained similar results for the inverted mass ordering.